 Following on from this, the children then have to imitate the text they have learnt.
 They may make simple changes to the original text to alter it slightly.
 Once they have internalised the reworked text, they then use a story map or path to plan a story.
 This simply helps them to organise their ideas and acts as a plan for their writing towards the end of the week.

 The final part of the Talk for Writing process is ‘innovation’.
-Over the previous weeks the children will have been equipped with the skills required for inventing their own text from beginning to end.
+The children will have been equipped with the skills required for inventing their own text from beginning to end.
 They will come up with their own ideas and be able to record these via their own story map or path.
 They will then be able to produce an independent piece of writing showcasing their text.

 Children in years 1 and 2 further develop their writing skills by studying books from the 'Power of Reading' programme.
 "Use high quality texts as models of rich language to shape and develop talk and enhance and enrich children’s writing."
 Power of Reading